-There will be challenge and pain in this.
 We will need to acknowledge the grief that change may bring and give thanks for the past.
 But we are in God's hands and there is more life and hope ahead than we can even imagine.

-I want to thank the Uniting Church for its considerable engagement with the Project.
-I want to thank and acknowledge the Act2 Project Unit and Steering Committee for the scale of work it has undertaken, with prayerfulness and a hopefulness for the future of the Uniting Church.
-In the discernment now to take place on this report may we be guided by the Spirit, the compass that navigates us to Jesus, our true north.
+I want to thank the Uniting Church for its considerable engagement with the Project, and the Act2 Project Unit and Steering Committee for the scale of work it has undertaken.
+In the discernment now to take place on this report may we be guided by the Spirit, the compass that guides us to Jesus, our true north.